 In July 1946, Kurt A. Körber began repairing cigarette machines and manufacturing hand-operated tobacco cutters in Hamburg.
 The eastern part of the Hanseatic city had remained intact, and so had Hamburg-Bergedorf, which was where he rented his first premises and founded the company Hauni Maschinenfabrik Körber & Co KG.
 Thanks to support by local politicians, Körber was able to expand his company on the Kampchaussee (today Kurt-A.-Körber-Chaussee) from 1952 onwards.

 A global group is born

 All the Körber companies were combined in 1987, and the Hauni-Werke reorganised to form Körber AG.
 By 1992 Körber had developed his company into a globally active corporate entity with nearly 6,800 employees and a turnover of DEM 1.5 billion.
-Today, Körber AG is the holding company of a technology group with around 11,500 employees worldwide.
-The Group combines leading technology businesses with more than 100 production, service and sales companies.
-The Körber Group generated turnover of EUR 2.3 billion in the 2015 fiscal year.
+Today, Körber Group is an international technology group with about 12,000 employees and more than 100 locations worldwide.
+Körber AG is the holding company of the Körber Group which is active in five Business Areas: Digital, Pharma, Supply Chain, Tissue and Tobacco.
+The Körber Group generated sales of EUR 2.0 billion in fiscal year 2021.

 Entrepreneur and founder/benefactor

 Körber created the foundation to Rebuild the Thalia Theatre in Hamburg in 1957, then in 1959 he formed the Kurt-A.-Körber Foundation with the aim of establishing a Technical Academy to train management staff for practice-oriented industries.
 The Hauni Foundation came into existence in 1969, and the two foundations were combined in 1981 to form Körber-Stiftung.
 Körber provided more than DEM 200 million between 1959 and 1992 for the advancement of culture and science.